Lake Poopó

-In 2002 the lake was designated as a site for conservation under the Ramsar Convention.
+In 2002, the lake was designated as a site for conservation under the Ramsar Convention.
 By December 2015, the lake had completely dried up, leaving only a few marshy areas.
-Although the lake has dried up completely twice in the past, it does not appear that it will recover this time.
+Despite the lake rebounding from two previous recorded drying instances, as of 2016, the lake's recovery is considered unlikely.
 Suggested causes of the decline are the melting of the Andes glaciers and loss of their waters, because of a drought due to climate change, as well as continued diversion of water for mining and agriculture.

 Archaeological evidence

 Archaeological investigations conducted by the San Andrés University of La Paz, Bolivia, shows the influence of the Wankarani culture in the Poopó area.
 Complex central urban areas, such as villages and towns, were developed that expanded into the Poopó basin during the Late Formative period, (200 BC – 200 AD), probably in conjunction with changing patterns of agriculture.
 Herders and the life style of llama caravan merchants coexisted with more sedentary farmers in a harmonious system of exchange of goods and services.

 Other investigators examining the following period, the Early Regional Developments (c.
 300 – 900 AD), have concluded that the size of the inhabited areas increased.
 The South Poopó inhabitants developed a unique style of ceramics style with triangular spirals.
 The east portion of the lake has evidence of an important Tiwanaku enclave, with ceramic styles from the core Titicaca area and surrounding styles, demonstrating the interactions between different peoples in the area.